njtsb1/BD_E-Commerce/README.md

 Model presented refined adding the following points:

-PJ and PF Client – An account can be PJ or PF, but cannot have both information;
+PJ and PF Client;

+An account can be PJ or PF, but cannot have both information;

-Payment – You may have registered more than one payment method;
+Payment: You may have registered more than one payment method;

-Delivery – Has status and tracking code.
+Delivery: Has status and tracking code.